-When checking the tread depth remember that caravan tyres, like all car or light commercial tyres, must have a minimum tread depth of 1.6mm in order to be legal and roadworthy.
-However, due to relatively low mileage and infrequent use the rubber and tyre quality may deteriorate before this tread wear depth of 1.6mm is reached.
-It is therefore good practice to replace all the tyres every three years, and essential that they are replaced before they are five years old.
-The ‘how old are my tyres‘ section of this page gives a step by step guide on identifying tyre age.
+When checking the tread depth remember that caravan tyres, like all car or light commercial vehicle tyres, must have a minimum tread depth of 1.6mm in order to be legal and roadworthy.
+However, due to relatively low mileage and infrequent use, the rubber and tyre quality may deteriorate before this tread wear depth of 1.6mm is reached.
+It is therefore good practice to replace all caravan tyres every three years, and it is essential that they are replaced before they are five years old.
+The ‘how old are my tyres?‘ section of this page gives a step by step guide on identifying tyre age.

-Having correctly inflated tyres on both the towing vehicle and the caravan are essential for safety and stability.
-Incorrectly inflated tyres are more likely to suffer from a blowout, resulting in loss of control of the vehicle and potentially fatal accidents.
+Having correctly inflated tyres on both the towing vehicle and the caravan is essential for safety and stability.
+Incorrectly inflated tyres are more likely to suffer from a blowout, resulting in loss of control of the vehicle and potentially a serious accident.
 Maintaining the correct tyre pressure will increase the life of the tyre by ensuring even tread wear and increasing fuel economy.
-When under-inflated the force needed to make tyres turn in is greater, meaning that the engine needs more fuel to work harder.
+When a tyre is under-inflated, the force needed to make the wheels turn is greater, meaning that the engine needs more fuel to work harder.

-Check your caravan tyre pressures before each journey and always do so when the tyres are cold.
+It is best to check your caravan tyre pressures before each journey and to always do so when the tyres are cold.
 The correct pressure per square inch (psi) settings can be found in your vehicle handbook.
-Make sure to note the different pressure settings required dependent on the weight added to the caravan, and see the overloading section below for more information.
+Always note the different pressure settings required by an empty and fully-laden caravan.